mzazon/awesome-cloud-projects/gcp/carbon-aware-workload-orchestration-cloud-carbon-footprint-workflows/carbon-aware-workload-orchestration-cloud-carbon-footprint-workflows.md

 1. **Set Up Carbon Footprint Data Export to BigQuery**:

-   Google Cloud's Carbon Footprint service provides detailed emissions data for your cloud usage, enabling data-driven decisions about workload scheduling based on actual carbon impact.
-The BigQuery Data Transfer Service automatically exports carbon footprint metrics, creating a foundation for carbon-aware automation that scales with your infrastructure growth.
+   Google Cloud's Carbon Footprint service provides detailed emissions data for your cloud usage through the BigQuery Data Transfer Service.
+The export automatically delivers carbon footprint metrics to BigQuery, creating a foundation for carbon-aware automation that scales with your infrastructure growth and provides historical data for trend analysis.

    ```bash
    # Create a service account for data transfer operations